brangerbriz/machine-learning-docs/markdown/twitterbot-part-1-twitter-data-preparation.md

     97: "~"
 }

+# 98 instead of 97 because we add the null character ""
 VOCABSIZE
 98
     </code>
 </pre>

-These dictionaries are useful in the process of encoding data to feed into the model as well as decoding data that the model outputs back into text, but we actually don't want to use use these integers to represent character classes themselves.
+These dictionaries are useful in the process of encoding data to feed into a model, or decoding data a model outputs back into text, but we actually don't want to use use these integers to represent character classes themselves.
 The reason for this is that integers represent scalar values of some magnitude.
 In this sense, the character "~" represents a value 97 times the magnitude of "\t", which really doesn't make any sense from a categorical standpoint.
 Instead, we need a way to represent our categorical data such that it treats each category with the same level of importance.
-Or better yet, what if we could use an encoding that actually preserved or embeds information about the way the class itself is used in the training data that could be helpful to the learning algorithm.
+Or better yet, what if we could use an encoding that actually preserves or embeds information about the way the class itself is used in the training data that could be helpful to the learning algorithm.
 We'll discuss and use two different methods that achieve these goals.

 ### One Hot Encoding

 Perhaps the most common data representation for categorical data is a method called one-hot encoding, where each category is encoded as a single vector with length equal to the number of total categories.
 All values in this vector are zero except the index of the class the vector represents, which is one, or "hot."
-Here is a toy example of one hot encoding for a DNA sequence, which has only four classes `C`, `G`, `A`, and `T`.<span class="marginal-note" data-info="For a visual example of one-hot encoding, check out [this gif](http://cms.brangerbriz.com/img/assetsFile/images/d7137f62cbeafcdc550298d39ed6c585) from our [Using Machine Learning to Create New Melodies](https://brangerbriz.com/blog/using-machine-learning-to-create-new-melodies#midi-rnn-algorithm-breakdown) blog post, which applies the encoding to MIDI data."></span>
+Here is a toy example of one hot encoding for a DNA sequence, which has only four classes: `C`, `G`, `A`, and `T`.<span class="marginal-note" data-info="For a visual example of one-hot encoding, check out [this gif](http://cms.brangerbriz.com/img/assetsFile/images/d7137f62cbeafcdc550298d39ed6c585) from our [Using Machine Learning to Create New Melodies](https://brangerbriz.com/blog/using-machine-learning-to-create-new-melodies#midi-rnn-algorithm-breakdown) blog post, which applies the encoding to MIDI data."></span>

 <pre class="code">
     <code class="python" data-wrap="false">